-The US drug stores industry includes about 42,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $230 billion.
-The industry is expected to grow at a high rate over the next two years.
-Key growth drivers include demographics, medical advances, and consumer spending.
+The US drug stores industry includes about 45,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $235 billion.

-Chain drug stores account about 50 percent of the retail prescription market, according to Drug Channels.
-Independent drug stores and mail-order sales each account for about 20 percent; pharmacies at supermarkets account for the remainder.
-Drug stores that also sell general merchandise compete with grocery stores, discount department stores, and other retailers.
+Chain stores account for about 50 percent of the US retail prescription market, according to IMS Health.
+Independent drug stores account for about 20 percent, pharmacies at supermarkets for 12 percent, mail services for 6 percent.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options